canktech/xview2unet/README.md

 ### AI FOR HUMANITARIAN ASSISTANCE AND DISASTER RELIEF
-### SEGMENTATION AND CLASSIFICATION OF BUILDING DAMAGE
+### INSTANCE SEGMENTATION AND CLASSIFICATION OF BUILDING DAMAGE

 ### OPENSOURCE XVIEW2 SUBMISSION USING MODIFIED UNET (MORE STAGES AND PAIRED IMAGE INPUTS)